ValeraT1982/ObjectsComparer/README.md

 Implement IComparableEnumerableItem to define Key for compare.

-MemberCustomNameAttribute and GroupNameAttribute can be used to define custom propery names and to split differences in groups (UI sections for example).
+MemberCustomNameAttribute and GroupNameAttribute can be used to define custom names for properties and to split differences in groups (UI sections for example).

 ```csharp
 [GroupName("Reservation")]